 Publication date: 2019

-This 2019 bestseller has some of the most up-to-date science from the field of human longevity research, which shouldn’t be surprising given it was actually written by one of the foremost scientists doing that research.
-In several interviews Sinclair has mentioned the discoveries covered in his book were occurring as the text was being written, so you can be sure this is as cutting-edge a life extension book as you’ll find anywhere.
+This 2019 bestseller has some of the most exciting science from the field of human longevity research, which shouldn’t be surprising given it was actually written by one of the foremost scientists doing that research.
+In several interviews, Sinclair has mentioned the discoveries covered in his book were occurring as the text was being written, so you can be sure this is as cutting-edge a life extension book as you’ll find anywhere.

-Named one of Time‘s 100 most influential people in the world, Sinclair runs his own research lab at Harvard Medical School where he studies the biological processes of aging and, more importantly, possible interventions to reverse them.
+Named one of Time‘s 100 most influential people in the world, Sinclair runs his own research lab at Harvard Medical School, where he studies the biological processes of aging and, more importantly, possible interventions to reverse them.
 He came to prominence initially for his research into the molecule resveratrol (found in red wine) but has since extended his remit to everything from stem cells to fasting.

 His book covers his working theory of aging based on discoveries in his lab.
 He also discusses why aging is such a terrible disease and rebuts common ethical arguments against ending aging (“But overpopulation!”).
 Sinclair also breaks down his own life-extension regimen (yes, he takes resveratrol).

-The best longevity books for 2021
+The best longevity books for 2024

-I selected the below best-selling anti-aging books, which are especially relevant for readers in 2021, by the following criteria:
+I selected the below best-selling anti-aging books, which are especially relevant for readers in 2024, by the following criteria:

 - Average Goodreads ratings of at least 3.6